diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 ## 3. Bionano Hybrid Scaffolding

-In this step we will be using the Bionano assembled CMAP data together with the scaffold `fArcCen1_s1.fasta.gz` from step 2 to perform hybrid scaffolding on the primary haplotig.
+The next step uses the Bionano assembled CMAP data together with the scaffolds file `fArcCen1_s1.fasta.gz` from the previous step to perform hybrid scaffolding on the primary haplotig.

 Before copying the workflow, we need to first take a look at the Bionano input data:
 ```
-genomic_data/bionano/
+fArcCen1
+└── genomic_data
+    ├── 10x
-├── fArcCen1_Saphyr_DLE-1.cmap.gz
+    │   ├── fArcCen1_Saphyr_DLE-1.cmap.gz
-├── fArcCen1_Saphyr_DLE-1_1265239.bnx.gz
+    │   ├── fArcCen1_Saphyr_DLE-1_1265239.bnx.gz
-└── fArcCen1_Saphyr_DLE-1_1265240.bnx.gz
+    │   └── fArcCen1_Saphyr_DLE-1_1265240.bnx.gz
+    ├── ...
+    └── ...
 ```

 From the input data, we can see that there is a single `*.cmap.gz` file generated using the `DLE-1` enzyme.
-Therefore, copy the `Step 3 Bionano Hybrid Scaffolding 1 Enzyme` workflow from VGP tools.
-In some cases you may see two `*.cmap.gz` files in your input data corresponding to two enzymes used for the Bionano data, and therefore will need to use the 2 enzyme workflow.
+Therefore, copy the **scaffold_3_bionano_1enzyme** workflow from VGP tools.
+In some cases you may see two `*.cmap.gz` files in your input data corresponding to two enzymes used for the Bionano data, and therefore you will need to use the _2 enzyme_ workflow.

 For the inputs select as follows:
 * CMAP input: `fArcCen1_Saphyr_DLE-1.cmap.gz` under `genomic_data/bionano/`